🎆

 Defective N-acetylglucosaminyl-1-phosphotransferase

-N-acetylglucosaminyl-1-phosphotransferase (GlcNAc-1-phosphotransferase) is a key enzyme in the appropriate cellular trafficking of newly made proteins.
-GlcNAc-1-phosphotransferase normally phosphorylates mannose residues on newly-made glycoproteins in the Golgi apparatus, which tags them for transport to lysosomes.
-Without this enzyme, hydrolases and other catabolic enzymes destined for lysosomes are instead secreted into the bloodstream, leading to abnormal lysosome function and buildup of byproducts within cells.
-I-cell disease is typified by defective activity of the GlcNAc-1-phosphotransferase enzyme due to mutations in the GNPTAB or GNPTG genes.
+N-acetylglucosaminyl-1-phosphotransferase (GlcNAc-1-phosphotransferase) is a key enzyme involved in the proper cellular trafficking of newly synthesized proteins.
+This enzyme typically phosphorylates mannose residues on newly made glycoproteins in the Golgi apparatus, tagging them for transport to lysosomes.
+In the absence of this enzyme, hydrolases and other catabolic enzymes destined for the lysosome are instead secreted into the bloodstream, leading to dysfunctional lysosomes and the accumulation of byproducts within cells.
+I-cell disease is characterized by defective activity of the GlcNAc-1-phosphotransferase enzyme due to mutations in the GNPTAB or GNPTG genes.

 Absent Mannose-6-Phosphate on Glycoproteins